TimeMachine1994/081925-SvelteTweb/wiki/README.md

-# TributeStream Technical Documentation
+# Tributestream Technical Documentation

-Welcome to the TributeStream internal wiki!
-This documentation covers the technical architecture, implementation details, and operational procedures for the TributeStream platform.
+Welcome to the Tributestream internal wiki!
+This documentation covers the technical architecture, implementation details, and operational procedures for the Tributestream platform.

 ## 📚 Documentation Index